dcunited001/dcunited001.github.io/_pages/writing.md

 at first, but by the second week, I was hooked.
 Taking this revolutionized my understanding and conceptualization of artificial intelligence.

-- mention importance of Andrew Ng's Machine Learning classes & Dan Boneh's Crypto classes on teaching me the math fundamentals to envision anything beyond the basics.
-  - if it hadn't been for Coursera and free education expanding my mind, I never would have gotten anywhere.
-  - at the same time, i would have prefered the academic experience or at least a more social experience, but that just doesn't work for me.  explain? or cut?

 ### [The Nature of Space, Time and Information Implies Universal Language](/posts/2016-04-12-the-nature-of-space-time-and-information-implies-universal-language.html)